Alternatives to work

 - Speak to your tutor

-Whether you are changing course or leaving the University, it is important that you keep your personal tutor (or course officer) informed of your plans.
+Whether you are changing course or leaving City, it is important that you keep your personal tutor (or course officer) informed of your plans.